West Nile Virus (WNV) Program

 Personal Protection Index

 The WCHD has adopted the above Personal Protection Index from the Dupage County Health Department and the U.S. Centers for Disease Control and Prevention.
-The current risk level for Winnebago County is 0 - NONE.
-Weather conditions are not currently favorable for mosquito activity or transmission of WNV.
-(Last updated April 17, 2018)
+The current risk level for Winnebago County is 2 - MODERATE.
+Although no human cases have been identified in Winnebago County, West Nile Virus has been detected in mosquito pools.
+Weather conditions are favorable for amplification of the virus.
+(Last updated July 12, 2018)